-The value of the property is a JSON object containing a property named "target" whose value is a relative or absolute URL used to invoke the action.
+The value of the property shall be a JSON object containing a property named "target" whose value is a relative or absolute URL used to invoke the action.
+The "target" property is defined in the OData JSON Format specification.

 The property representing the available action may be annotated with the AllowableValues annotation in order to specify the list of allowable values for a particular parameter.